 The front aspect will also see plenty of change with an application of new split headlights, giving the new Spectre a more distinctive look in comparison to the Ghost and other models in the range.
 Typical Rolls-Royce elements like the Pantheon grille and rising spirit of ecstasy remain, the former now likely little more than a styling feature thanks to its all-electric powertrain.

-Specifics are predictably few and far between at this stage, but company CEO Torsten Müller-Ötvös did reveal that a two year test programme will commence soon that will cover over 1.5 million miles and provide engineers with the equivalent of 400 years of simulated use.
-Müller-Ötvös said: ‘This is not a prototype.
+Commenting on the Spectre’s development, Rolls-Royce CEO Torsten Müller-Ötvös did reveal that its two year test programme will cover over 1.5 million miles and provide engineers with the equivalent of 400 years of simulated use.
+‘This is not a prototype.
 It’s the real thing, it will be tested in plain sight and our clients will take first deliveries of the car in the fourth quarter of 2023.’

-Müller-Ötvös said: ‘...our forthcoming electric car benefits from the Rolls-Royce architecture and therefore the extraordinary experience of a Rolls-Royce on the road.
+The Spectre will be underpinned by a bespoke spaceframe chassis, with the powertrain building on the development currently being completed on BMW’s new i7 all-electric 7 series.
+Müller-Ötvös continued: ‘...our forthcoming electric car benefits from the Rolls-Royce architecture and therefore the extraordinary experience of a Rolls-Royce on the road.
 Free of any group platform sharing strategy, we were able to integrate our plans for an electric powertrain into the architecture’s initial design and ensure that this extraordinary new product meets the extremely high expectations of our clients.’